andreasabel/inCode/entry/introduction-to-singletons-1.md

 By adding the state of the door into its type, we can encode our pre-conditions and post-conditions directly into the type.
-And any opportunity to move runtime errors to compiletime errors should be celebrated with a little party!
+And any opportunity to move runtime errors to compile-time errors should be celebrated with a little party!

 This would also stop you from doing silly things like closing a door twice in a
 row: